MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the Eye Dropper API video](./images/eye-dropper.png)](https://www.youtube.com/watch?v=XZUEnUbI7dE)

-The Microsoft Edge team specified and implemented the new EyeDropper API in collaboration with the Chromium open-source project, and we'd love your [feedback about it here](https://github.com/WICG/eyedropper-api/issues).
+The Microsoft Edge team specified and implemented the new EyeDropper API in collaboration with the Chromium open-source project.
+Provide feedback at [Issues - WICG/eyedropper | github.com](https://github.com/WICG/eyedropper-api/issues).

-Many creative applications allow users to pick colors from parts of the app window or even from the entire screen, typically using an eyedropper metaphor.
-This new  API enables authors to use a browser-supplied eyedropper in the construction of custom color pickers on the web.
+Many creative applications enable users to pick colors from parts of an app window or even from the entire screen, typically using an eyedropper metaphor.
+The EyeDropper API enables authors to use a browser-supplied eyedropper in the construction of custom color pickers on the web.

-Learn more about it on [web.dev](https://web.dev/eyedropper/) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper_API).
+For more information see [Picking colors of any pixel on the screen with the EyeDropper API | web.dev](https://web.dev/eyedropper/) and [EyeDropper API - Web APIs | MDN developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper_API).